 - Add flour, soda, powder, salt and mix well.

-- Add the buttermilk, coconut, nuts and blend.
+- Add the sour coconut milk and blend

 - Optional- sprinkle extra coconut on top.

-- Cook for 1 hour, or 45 mins for small pans.
+- Cook for 1 hour, or 45 mins for small pans and 30 mins for muffins

 - Great plain, with butter or my favorite is with cream cheese.